Spanking the Monkey: Plot

 Ray Aibelli has finished his first year of college at the Massachusetts Institute of Technology.
-He is forced to forego a prestigious medical internship he earned to take care of his mother, Susan Aibelli.
+He is forced to forego a prestigious medical internship he earned to take care of his mother, Susan.
 She has suffered a leg injury keeping her homebound just as her husband, Tom, is about to leave for an extended period to work as a traveling salesman.
 Ray's relationship with his overly controlling father is troubled.
-Meanwhile, his parents also have a strained relationship with one another.
-Susan often feels lonely and disappointed by a lack of achievement in life while Tom regularly cheats on his wife with sex workers.
+His parents' relationship with each other is also strained.
+Susan often feels lonely and disappointed by a lack of achievement in life.
+Tom regularly cheats on her with sex workers.

 Ray feels obliged to take care of his mother.
-While helping her shower, he glimpses her naked and experiences a sexual attraction towards her.
+While helping her shower, he glimpses her naked and experiences sexual attraction to her.
 This leads to a moment of mutually accepted intimacy when he massages her upper thigh.
 He feels extreme guilt for his incestuous feelings and rubs his skin raw to punish himself.
-His sexual frustration is exacerbated when while trying to masturbate he is unable to do so, due to the family's dog repeatedly interrupting him.
-He seeks refuge through his friends from high school but they are immature and Ray feels increasingly alienated from them.
-Seeking connection, he begins a relationship with local teenager Toni Peck whom he struggles to communicate with, both socially and during sex, leading to her rebuffing him.
+His sexual frustration is exacerbated when while trying to masturbate he is unable to do so because the family's dog repeatedly interrupts him.
+He seeks refuge through his friends from high school, but they are immature and Ray feels increasingly alienated from them.
+Seeking connection, he begins a relationship with local teenager Toni Peck, whom he struggles to communicate with, both socially and during sexual activity, leading her to rebuff him.